melezhik/sparky/README.md

 ## Creating Sparky plugins

-Technically speaking  Sparky plugins should be just Perl6 modules.
+Technically speaking  Sparky plugins should be just Raku modules.

 For instance, for mentioned module Sparky::Plugin::Email we might have this header lines: